NEMA and Metric Explosion Proof Stepper Motors

 - For open loop operation, size the motor with a 30-50% torque margin at speed.
 Including an encoder in the system and using a Stall Prevention feature may allow operation all the way down to a 0% torque margin

-- Do not disassemble motors.
+- Do not disassemble the motor.
 A significant reduction in motor performance will result

-- Do not machine shafts without consulting Electromate® first
+- Do not machine the motor shaft without consulting Electromate® first

-- Do not disconnect motor from drive while power is applied.
+- Do not disconnect the motor from the stepper drive while power is applied.
 Remove power from the drive before disconnecting the motor

-- Do not use holding torque/detent torque of motor as fail-safe brake
+- Do not use the holding torque/detent torque of motor as a fail-safe brake

 - Use an Electromate® recommended stepper drive with your step motor to ensure optimal performance